 In some instances, completion of all academic credits necessary for conferral of a degree may weigh in favor of multi-semester suspension rather than expulsion.

-For further information about sanctions, see Section 4.23(ah) of the Interim Policy on Sexual Harassment and Sexual Misconduct.
+For further information about sanctions, see Section 4.23(ah) of the Sexual Harassment and Sexual Misconduct Policy.